AdiSR127/Certificate-Portal/README.md

 3. Go to Localhost/admin.php.
 Login using default details(Username: adiusingh127@gmail.com & Password: adisingh127).

 For Customization:
->To change the Certificate Change file ..\images\cer.png
+1. To change the Certificate Change file ..\images\cer.png
->If you want to change the position of the name by changing var variable in certificate.php
+2. If you want to change the position of the name by changing var variable L1, L2, L3 and L4 in certificate.php